Intake

 string | "github" |

-Issue-tracker type: "github" or "jira". |
+Issue-tracker type: "github", "jira", or "linear". |

 source |

 string | (required) | Target within the provider.
 GitHub: "owner/repo".
-JIRA: "<host>/<project-key>". |
+JIRA: "<host>/<project-key>".
+Linear: the team key (e.g. "ENG"). |

 trigger |